 We know that court proceedings can be very expensive, time-consuming and cause stress to all parties involved.
 This is why we will explore Alternative Dispute Resolution to solve a dispute prior to involving the courts.

-However, if necessary we have extensive experience and knowledge to prosecute your case in the appropriate court or tribunal.
+However, if necessary we have the experience and knowledge to prosecute your case in the appropriate court or tribunal.

 Some areas that we have recently assisted clients with:

-We can provide advice on the likelihood of a successful challenge and the best method of approaching such a dispute.
+We can provide advice on the likelihood of the success of a particular claim and the best method of approaching such a dispute.

 We have assisted clients in a wide range of commercial disputes including breaches of contract and misleading and deceptive conduct.

 Getting onto debt collections issues early is important.
 If you are owed money by a creditor we can assist in chasing up debts and if necessary pursuing debts in the appropriate court.